Deekshahanda/Chemicalconversations/research-assessment.md

     3. May use `cite_r()` to cite R and R packages

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: you've got some funky formatting in a few citations that you should proof and correct in your final draft.
+There are also some non-bibtex references you should replace with bibtex so that the refs page is kept accurate (looking at line 172, for example)

 21. Render an APA7 references page from a .bib file